richwynmorris/LS180/sql_revision_notes.md

 - **Be familiar with using sub**-**queries**
 - What is a sub-query?

     A sub-query is a nested query that is used as a condition within an outer query.
-The result of his nested query is then used the operation of the outer query.
+The result of this nested query is then used the operation of the outer query.
 This can remove the need to JOIN two separate tables together and may have some performance benefits.
 However, JOIN statements are generally more efficient.

 - What are the sub query expressions that can be used in combination with a nested query?
     - `IN` - compares the evaluated expression of the outer query to the rows in the virtual table returned by the nested subquery.
 If the evaluated expression is contained within the nested sub query's result, it returns true the row is selected.